 The intuitive discussion presented here considers only a subset of feasible alternative allocations that introduce variations in the flexible region.
-In our no-transfer setting, the incentive compatibility constraint implies that an allocation must be given by the flexible allocation over any interval for which the allocation is continuous and strictly decreasing; however, an incentive compatible allocation may include many points of discontinuity (steps), where any such point hurdles the flexible allocation as illustrated in Figure 4.
-Our discussion above considers only an alternative allocation with a single step, but this discussion provides an intuitive foundation for understanding more generally the key forces at play.
+In our no-transfer setting, the incentive compatibility constraint implies that an allocation must be given by the flexible allocation over any interval for which the allocation is continuous and strictly decreasing; however, an incentive compatible allocation may include many points of discontinuity (steps), where any such point hurdles the flexible allocation as illustrated in Figure 4.24 Our discussion above considers only an alternative allocation with a single step, but this discussion provides an intuitive foundation for understanding more generally the key forces at play.

 We turn now to consider the intuition associated with part (i) of Proposition 1.
-For type $\gamma_t$ , the IR constraint holds with equality at the output choices $q_i(\gamma_t)$ and q', where $q' < q_f(\gamma_t)$ is defined so that type $\gamma_t$ is indifferent between $q_i(\gamma_t)$ and q'; thus, the IR constraint for type $\gamma_t$ is satisfied provided that the allocation for this type resides in the interval $[q', q_i(\gamma_t)]$ .
-As a general matter, it is not obvious that the IR constraint must bind for type $\gamma_t$ in our no-transfer setting, since the allocation for this type may be positioned so as to favorably affect allocations for lower types.
-Part (i) of Proposition 1 provides conditions under which the solution to the regulator's truncated problem is such that type $\gamma_t$ selects $q_i(\gamma_t)$ and has a binding IR constraint.
+For type γ_t , the IR constraint holds with equality at the output choices $q_i(\gamma_t)$ and q', where $q' < q_f(\gamma_t)$ is defined so that type γ_t is indifferent between $q_i(\gamma_t)$ and q'; thus, the IR constraint for type γ_t is satisfied provided that the allocation for this type resides in the interval $[q', q_i(\gamma_t)]$.
+As noted above, it is also not obvious that the IR constraint must bind for type γ_t .
+Part (i) of Proposition 1 provides conditions under which the solution to the regulator's truncated problem is such that type γ_t selects $q_i(\gamma_t)$ and has a binding IR constraint.

-&lt;sup>23For further discussion, see Melumad and Shibano (1991).
+24For further discussion, see Melumad and Shibano (1991).